alexis-giraudet/whl2pyz/README.md

 # whl2pyz
-Generate Python executable zip archive for each entry point from a wheel package.
+Generate Python executable zip archive for each entry point from wheel packages.